thenthdegree/hello-world/README.md

 it me, him guy

-i like typing on keyboards n followin tutorials. ok bye
+i like typing on keyboards n followin tutorials. they're nice